-Career and educational prospects
+Career and educational prospects (occupational fields or doctorate)

-- Museums and Archives
+- Museums and archives

-Further educational perspective: the doctorate/ PhD
+Further educational perspective: the doctorate